MicrosoftDocs/dynamics-365-fraud-protection/content/provision-azure-tenant.md

 ---
-author: v-davido
+author: yvonnedeq
-description: This topic explains how to provision an Azure tenant for use with Microsoft Dynamics 365 Fraud Protection. ms.author: v-davido ms.service: fraud-protection ms.date: 12/04/2019
+description: This topic explains how to provision an Azure tenant for use with Microsoft Dynamics 365 Fraud Protection. ms.author: v-madeq ms.service: fraud-protection ms.date: 07/09/2020 ms.topic: conceptual search.app:

-ms.topic: conceptual
-search.app:
   - Capaedac-fraudprotection
 search.audienceType:
   - admin

-title: Provision your Azure tenant
+title: Create and provision your Azure tenant
 ---

-# Provision your Azure tenant
+# Create and provision your Azure tenant

 An Azure tenant represents an organization within Microsoft Azure Active Directory (Azure AD).
 It is a dedicated instance of the Azure AD service that an organization receives and owns when it signs up for a Microsoft cloud service such as Azure, Microsoft Intune, or Office 365.
 Essentially, an Azure tenant is a way to manage user access to Azure resources to ensure you control access to your data.